tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Over the next couple of activities, students will work with APIs that require keys for access.
 Use this time to engage with them on API keys through a facilitated discussion.

-Ask students the following review questions:
+Navigate to the "Keys to the FinTech Kingdome" section of the slides and ask students the following review questions:

 * Do *all* APIs require API keys?